nemeshnorbert/map_reduce_introduction/README.md

-Theis is a jupyter notebooks I wrote for a lecture on MapReduce a gave at Yandex School of Data Analysis.
+These are jupyter notebooks I wrote for a lecture on MapReduce I gave at Yandex School of Data Analysis.